 What Does a Kidneys, Ureters, and Bladder Ultrasound Show?

-A KUB ultrasound can show the size and structure of the kidneys, ureters, and bladder ultrasound.
+A KUB ultrasound can show the size and structure of the kidneys, ureters, and bladder.
 It can also detect any masses, cysts, or blockages in the organs and can help diagnose conditions like kidney stones, bladder infections, and kidney disease.
+In cases where an issue is suspected, an abnormal kidney ultrasound can provide crucial information for diagnosis and guide further treatment.
 The test can also help doctors monitor the progress of certain treatments, such as dialysis.

 What Are the Benefits of a Kidneys, Ureters, and Bladder Ultrasound?